jcuriel-unc/arealOverlapr2/README.md

  ![Example4](example_correct_output.jpg)

 The output informs the user of the "correctly_matched_pop" using the pluralistic 1 to 1 assignment mentioned above.
 The pop_wt field reflects the population estimated for the second level of geography from the atomic census units.
 The "correct_pct" is a 0-1 scale of the degree of accuracy.
-Scores should ideally be 1, and will be the case in the event that the second level of geography splits no first level units.
-Scores approaching zero reflect complete uncertainty due to poor nestedness between the first and second levels of geography.
+Scores should ideally be 1, and will be in the event that the second level of geography splits no first level units.
+Scores approaching 0 reflect complete uncertainty due to poor nestedness between the first and second levels of geography.
 Consistently low scoring polygons should be treated with extreme caution, and more nuanced approaches than a 1 to 1 match should be taken.